samirkut/samirkut.github.io/_posts/2018-12-29-X1-Extreme-Ubuntu-Part-1.md

 ## Summary

 Overall it didnt take as much time as I thought it would to get an end to end running Linux system.
-I am a bit disapoointed about the lack of finger print support and the fact that the USB-C cannot be used for external monitor but on the whole the system is fast, extremely poerful and well worth the money.
+I am a bit disapoointed about the battery life and lack of finger print support but on the whole the system is fast, extremely poerful and well worth the money.